gateio/gateapi-php/docs/Api/FuturesApi.md

 $settle = 'usdt'; // string | Settle currency
 $contract = 'BTC_USDT'; // string | Futures contract
 $x_gate_exptime = '1689560679123'; // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
-$side = 'ask'; // string | Specify all buy orders or all sell orders, if not specify them, both are included.
-Revoke all buy orders and revoke all sell orders and make ask
+$side = 'ask'; // string | Specify all buy orders or all sell orders, both are included if not specified.
+Set to bid to cancel all buy orders, set to ask to cancel all sell ordersspecified.
+Set to bid to cancel all buy orders, set to ask to cancel all

 try {
     $result = $apiInstance->cancelFuturesOrders($settle, $contract, $x_gate_exptime, $side);